 "Ellie's gone, Sir."

 Joseph didn't reply.
 Instead he grabbed an emergency access lever set into the bulkhead, wrenching it with a snarl.
-The emergency blast door slammed downward, cutting off their pursuers.
+The emergency blast door slammed down, cutting off their pursuers.
 The blast door shook and dented inward as plasma rounds and enraged fists thumped against it, but it held.
-The muffled cries of incensed Elites cursed them from beyond the door.
+The muffled cries of incensed Elites cursed them from the other side.

 "Scimitar Actual, this is Scimitar One; come in over."